devskale/offpunk/README.md

 `offpunk --fetch-later URL`

-## TODO
+## Roadmap to 1.0 (and beyond)

 Known issues in the code:
 * NOT_FIXABLE : consider root file is always index.gmi or index.html

-* TODO1: Update blackbox to reflect cache hits.
+* TODO1: Easy - Update blackbox to reflect cache hits.
-* TODO2: Implement retrieving PDF version of pages
+* TODO2: Medium - "pdf" - Implement retrieving PDF version of pages
-* TODO3: Transparent privacy redirects (twitter->nitter, etc)
+* TODO3: Easy - Transparent privacy redirects (twitter->nitter, etc)
-* TODO4: Rendering themes to allow customizing of colors ? (if any interest in the feature)
+* TODO4: Easy - Rendering themes to allow customizing of colors ? (if any interest in the feature)
+* TODO5: Medium - Support for Gopher
+* TODO6: Hard - "search" - Offline search engine to search in the cache (hard, no idea on how to do that)
+* TODO7: Easy - "share" - send a page by email

 ## More